lanpokn/Event-3DGS/Readme.md

 - **Pre-trained models** for quick experimentation.

 ## Acknowledgments
-We thank the authors of [Event-Camera Dataset](https://rpg.ifi.uzh.ch/davis_data.html) and the open-source libraries used in this work.
-This research was supported by [List any grants or institutions that provided support].
+We thank the authors of https://github.com/graphdeco-inria/gaussian-splatting and the other open-source libraries used in this work.

----

-You can fill in the specific details of your project where necessary, but this framework should cover the key sections for the README.